OmkarYelsange/React-Project-E-Commerce-Website/README.md

   <a href="https://github.com/OmkarYelsange/React-Project-E-Commerce-Website"><b>📂 Repository</b></a>
 </p>

 A **modern, responsive e-commerce web application** built with **React + Vite**.
-This project demonstrates key e-commerce features such as product browsing, cart management, authentication, and a smooth user experience.
+This project demonstrates key e-commerce features such as product browsing, cart management, authentication, and smooth UI interactions.

 ---
 ## ✨ Features